foxdonut/meiosis-guide/installation.md

 import { createComponent, run } from "meiosis";
 ```

-You are ready to use Meiosis.
+You are now ready to use Meiosis.